 The park is divided into zones with various levels of fish and habitat protection and possible uses.
 The zones are Sanctuary Zones, Habitat Zones, General Use Zones and Special Purpose Zones.
-Each have various levels of protection and how they can be used.
+Each has various levels of protection and how they can be used.
 Make sure you understand the restrictions and the areas covered as heavy fines of up to $110,000 and confiscation of fish, fishing gear, boats and vehicles can apply if you do the wrong thing.

 WHY THE PORT STEPHENS – GREAT LAKES MARINE PARK IS UNIQUE

-The marine park has diverse range of habitats, including beaches, seagrass beds, mangroves, saltmarsh and open waters, which all support distinct groups of plants and animals.
+The marine park has a diverse range of habitats, including beaches, seagrass beds, mangroves, saltmarsh and open waters, which all support distinct groups of plants and animals.

 The extensive and diverse estuaries and shorelines include remarkable features such as:

 • The NSW State’s largest drowned river valley (Port Stephens)

 • The NSW State’s largest brackish barrier lake system (Myall Lakes)